whitneyburton/portfolios/students/1510/alexis-navarrete/20151120-alexis-navarrete-m1.markdown

 I'm finally in a position in life where I am not the top one in my class which means there's always something new to learn!
 I'm thankful that I get to experience this growth at such a young age which wouldn't have been possible if it wasn't for me being a student in Turing.

-In this module I came to test my abilities as a student and an indiviual by placing myself in an environment filled with hard working people.
+In this module I came to test my abilities as a student and an individual by placing myself in an environment filled with hard working people.
 By placing myself in this environment, I've learned a lot about how there's a lot more work to do if I want to achieve my life goals.

 ### End of Module Assessment
 **Challenge: None (Repeating Module 1)**